104th-Mechworks/104Systems/TOS.md

 9. Entire Agreement: This Agreement constitutes the entire agreement between the parties and supersedes all prior or contemporaneous agreements or representations, whether written or oral, relating to the Bot.

 By using the Bot, the User acknowledges that they have read this Agreement, understand it, and agree to be bound by its terms and conditions.

+The above Privacy Policy is subject to change at any point without prior notice